A new algebraic approach to genome rearrangement models: Background: the permutation approach

 \section{Background: the permutation approach}

-In this section we set out our theoretical framework for rearrangement models and recall the key elements of the technique for calculating the maximum likelihood estimate of evolutionary distance.
+In this section we set out the theoretical framework for rearrangement models based on permutations, and recall the key elements of the technique for calculating the maximum likelihood estimate of evolutionary distance.
 Full derivations and details may be found in \cite{vjez_circ1} and the earlier papers \cite{jezandpet,mles}.

-For the specific case study in this and the two subsequent sections, we model the evolution of single-strand, circular genomes with unoriented regions.
-(The general case is presented in Section~\ref{sec:gen}.)
-Genomes that are to be compared share $N$ identified regions of interest, where a region is a contiguous section of the genome such as a sequence of genes (for an example of how such genomic simplification may be enacted in practice, see \cite{belda05}).
+For the specific case study in this and the next section, we model the evolution of single-strand, circular genomes; \bt{we do not consider the regions to be oriented and do not distinguish any positions.}\footnote{\bt{These latter two may be considered simplifying assumptions, since they reduce the size of the state space.
+However, as will be shown later, the framework just as easily accommodates the alternate cases.}} Genomes that are to be compared share $N$ identified regions\footnote{Here, a {\em region} is a contiguous section of the genome such as a sequence of genes (for an example of how such genomic simplification may be enacted in practice, see \cite{belda05})} of interest \bt{and we consider only rearrangements that conserve the set of regions}.
 Accordingly, we use unsigned permutations, that is, elements of the symmetric group, $\SN$, to represent both genomes and rearrangements.
 Explicitly: the regions and positions are each labelled by the integers $\{1,2,\ldots, N\}$, and a given genome is represented by a permutation $\sigma\in\SN$, where

 Note that while the region labels are chosen once and are immutable, the position labelling reflects a choice of reference frame (starting position and direction of numbering) that changes when we move the genome in space.
-In this treatment, we do not distinguish any particular parts of the genome (for example, we do not include origin or terminus of replication in the modelling).
-Accordingly, there are $2N$ possible choices of reference frame, corresponding to the physical -- rotational and reflectional -- symmetries of the regular $N$-gon.
-This means that there are actually $2N$ distinct permutations that represent any given genome, and we denote these by
+Since we do not distinguish any positions, there are $2N$ possible choices of reference frame and thus $2N$ distinct permutations that represent any given genome; we denote these by

 Here, $\DN$ is the dihedral group, and the genome has {\em dihedral symmetry}.